 Iran has been accused of spoofing satellite navigation systems to lure foreign ships into its territorial waters so that it can seize them.
-This may have occurred in 2016 when 10 U.S. sailors were captured near an Iranian island and in 2019 when the Stena Impero tanker was seized in the Strait of Hormuz.
-IIS Iran also may have used a similar technique to divert a U.S. UAV from Afghan airspace to Iran where it was captured and put on display in 2011.
+This may have occurred in 2016 when 10 U.S. sailors were captured near an Iranian island and in 2019 when the tanker Stena Impero was seized in the Strait of Hormuz.
+Iran also may have used a similar technique to divert a U.S. UAV from Afghan airspace to Iran where it was captured and put on display in 2011.

-If Tehran were to attack ships transiting the Strait of Hormuz, the United States and its allies have the capacity to counter Iran's maritime threats and restore the flow of oil exports, but "the effort would likely take some time-days, weeks, or perhaps months-particularly if a large number of Iranian mines need to be cleared from the Gulf."
-In May 2019, naval warfare experts estimated that by using its combined coastal missile batteries, mines, submarines, and naval forces, Iran could close the strait for up to four weeks.
-Iran could close the strait for up to strait would also block Iran's oil exports and many of its imports, including imports of food and medicine.
-Moreover, most of Iran's naval forces, naval bases, and other military assets could be destroyed in the resulting conflict.
+If Tehran were to attack ships transiting the Strait of Hormuz, the United States and its allies have the capacity to counter Iran's maritime threats and restore the flow of oil exports, but "the effort would likely take some time-days, weeks, or perhaps months-particularly if a large number of Iranian mines need to be cleared from the Gulf."145 In May 2019, naval warfare experts estimated that by using its combined coastal missile batteries, mines, submarines, and naval forces, Iran could close the strait for up to four weeks.
+However, such an aggressive move would be very costly and risky for Tehran.
+Closing the strait would also block Iran's oil exports and many of its imports, including imports of food and medicine, and most of Iran's naval forces, naval bases, and other military assets could be destroyed in the resulting conflict.

 In addition to using its own forces, Tehran could use its extensive network of clients in the region to sabotage oil pipelines and other infrastructure or to strike oil tankers in port or at sea.
-Iranian Revolutionary Guards deployed in Yemen reportedly played a role in the unsuccessful October 9 and 12, 2016, missile attacks launched by Houthi rebels against the USS Mason, a U.S. Navy warship, near the Bab el-Mandeb Strait in the Red Sea.121 The Houthis denied that they launched the missiles, but they did claim responsibility for an October 1, 2016, attack on a UAE naval vessel and the February 2017 suicide boat bombing of a Saudi warship.
+Iranian Revolutionary Guards deployed in Yemen reportedly played a role in the unsuccessful October 9 and 12, 2016, missile attacks launched by Houthi rebels against the USS Mason, a U.S. Navy warship, near the Bab el-Mandeb Strait in the Red Sea.
+The Houthis denied that they launched the missiles, but they did claim responsibility for an October 1, 2016, attack on a UAE naval vessel and the February 2017 suicide boat bombing of a Saudi warship.
 On January 3, 2022, Houthi naval forces seized a UAE freighter in the Red Sea off Yemen's west coast.